An Aesthetic Philosophy of Librarianship

 - The ACRL standards committee was guided by the idea that if we adopted the roles and missions of the institution and other business units, it would serve to “advancing and sustaining their role as partners in educating students.” ↩

 - For three years, my university experimented with incorporating formal information literacy instruction into the freshman experience, including the administration of pre- and post SAILs tests; but the impact of these efforts could not be correlated to improved completion rates or higher GPAs.
 It was my observation that showing students how to use the library’s catalog and electronic databases–“library instruction”–was more impactful than the prescribed information literacy curriculum, which exposed students to the concept of Boolean searching, broadening and narrowing topics, using concept maps, avoiding plagiarism, and evaluating information sources found on the Internet.
-Demonstrating how to use the library to conduct research using our electronic databases was the primary thing students and faculty wanted, not the other course. ↩
+Demonstrating how to use the library to conduct research using our electronic databases was the primary thing students and faculty wanted. ↩

 - Sarah M. Pritchard, “Determining Quality in Academic Libraries.”
 Library Trends, 44.3 (1996), 573 ↩